-Above are the key points for designing facets which will not only make search journey interactive but also user-friendly.
+Above are the key points for designing facets that will not only make the search journey interactive but also user-friendly.
 It will not only save a few more searches but also will make a user come back again.

-Conclusion: let’s integrate Faceted Search to your website.
+Conclusion: let’s integrate Faceted Search into your website.

 Faceting is a common search feature and ExpertRec provides out of the box.
 You can define facets as you need.
 We support the visual representation customizing as per your site.
 You choose the facet fields, and you will be able to select the widget accordingly.
 Further customizing of the particular widget is also supported.